salbrec/seqQscorer/README.md

 You'll need a bowtie2 genome index as input for seqQscorer.
 If you don't have the genome index, check out the README in [genome index](utils/genome_index/) for a reference to the download from the official Bowtie2 webpage.

-To produce the fatures, a bowtie index that matches the assembly used for your data is needed.
-You can obtain it as follows, the human GRCh38 is used as an example (another example for mouse is in this [README](utils/genome_index/README.md))
+To produce the features, a bowtie index that matches the assembly used for your data is needed.
+You can obtain it as follows, the human GRCh38 is used as an example (more examples are described in this [README](utils/genome_index/README.md))

 ```
 # change directory to utils and genome_index